MonoGame/docs.monogame.github.io/articles/getting_started/using_development_nuget_packages.md

 ```

 The really good thing about placing these credentials outside of source control is they are safe, but also any
 new projects you create under that folder can also make use of these createntials.
 So its a good idea to keep them in one place.
-you
+For more information to you read [consuming-packages-authenticated-feeds](https://learn.microsoft.com/en-us/nuget/consume-packages/consuming-packages-authenticated-feeds#credentials-in-nugetconfig-files).